AndersDeath/diary2/000-current.md

 # 30 Dezember - Samstag - Berlin - 466 Tag der Einwanderung

 We viewed another apartment today.
 Unfortunately there is not enough area.
 It's just too small.
 Also the construction is going on around.
 I think the place will be very noisy.
 Maybe in one year the place will be comfortable for living.
 Tomorrow morning we have another viewing of apartment.
+I hope the place will be good.